iLert/docs/integrations/zabbix/script.md

 ## FAQ <a id="faq"></a>

-**Are incidents automatically resolved in iLert?**
+**Are alerts automatically resolved in iLert?**

-Yes, as soon as the status of an incident is OK in Zabbix, the associated incident is resolved in iLert.
+Yes, as soon as the status of an alert is OK in Zabbix, the associated alert is resolved in iLert.

 **Can I link Zabbix to multiple alert sources in iLert?**